 Pale yellow and coral pink are both warm hues, but since they aren’t as saturated as, say, a lemon yellow and fire engine red, it’s easier to pair them without clashing.
 Coral pink is particularly interesting because it’s a variant of orange, but it’s still distinctly different from the intense tangerine and pumpkin oranges that might come to mind when we think of the color.

 There’s a decent amount of flexibility with this color combination, so you can experiment with color placement and visibility, as well as your use of patterns.
-As an example, this coral pink jumpsuit looks killer with a pale yellow cardigan like this one, which also sports thin, horizontal white stripes.
+As an example, this coral pink jumpsuit looks killer with a yellow cardigan like this one, which also sports thin, horizontal stripes.

 At Wholesale Fashion Square, we want shoppers and boutique owners to make informed and inspired choices about the clothing and accessories they buy.
 We hope you’ve learned a bit more about the various ways you can mix and match colors this summer.
 Be sure to check out our wide assortment of seasonal clothing to find some gorgeous pieces that could be a perfect fit for your boutique!